cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/PalacePrivileges/notes/misc.md

 - ServerGameManager - has a bunch of utility stuff

-- ServerGameManager.InterruptCast(Entity character) - TODO: try this out. could be the missing piece for WallopWarpers
+- ServerGameManager.InterruptCast(Entity character)

+- InteractWithPrisonerSystem
+- InteractWithPrisonerEvent
+- EventHelper.PrisonInteraction
+  - Imprison - happens when placing prisoner into cell
+  - Charm - pulling prisoner out of cell with charm button
+  - Kill - pressed kill button at cell